rust-lang/rfcs/text/0000-array_into_iter_move.md

 Proposed implementation:

-- a type `array::IntoIter` is created.
+- a type `array::IntoIter<T>` is created.
 The `array::into_iter` method is implemented.
+- 0..32 variant is first implemented using macros, then migrated to const generics once it lands.
 - Inside the method:
   * Wrap the array with `ManuallyDrop`.
   * Create a `IntoIter` struct with contents moved.
 - Inside the iterator:
   * Keep track of valid range (index) and move (`ptr::read`) items out as `next()` is called.
   * Don't forget to drop the items if the iterator itself is dropped in middle.
 This should be done with `drop_in_place`.

+Before this lands, a deprecation warning should be implemented in either rustc or clippy to minimize the breakage.
+(See below for compatibility issues.)

-We should add a lint for redundant Vec in clippy to promote the use of this.
+We should also add a lint for redundant Vec usage (instead of array) in clippy to promote the use of this.

 # Drawbacks
 [drawbacks]: #drawbacks